gaviganet/OHC_curation/README.md

 This script also plots the difference between that reported in the data-set, and that calculated now by the interested user in MATLAB.

+3.2 To check whether you calculate the same non-linear and linear electrical parameters (e.g., voltage at peak capacitance, linear capacitance) as that reported.
+You will need to translate data from HDF5 to MATLAB (see item 2 above) and require

+     (3.2A) check_non_linear_electrical_properties